First Mexican Empire

-The Mexican Empire (Imperio Mexicano, [imˈpeɾjo mexiˈkano]) was a constitutional monarchy, the first independent government of Mexico and the only former colony of the Spanish Empire to establish a monarchy after independence.
-It is one of the few modern-era, independent monarchies that have existed in the Americas, along with the Brazilian Empire and the Empire of Haiti (1804-1806).
-It is typically denominated as the First Mexican Empire to distinguish it from the Second Mexican Empire.
+The Mexican Empire (Imperio Mexicano, [imˈpeɾjo mexiˈkano]) was a constitutional monarchy and the first independent government of Mexico.
+It was also the only former viceroyalty of the Spanish Empire to establish a monarchy after gaining independence.
+The empire existed from 1821 to 1823, making it one of the few modern-era independent monarchies in the Americas.
+To distinguish it from the later Second Mexican Empire (1864–1867) under Emperor Maximilian, this historical period is commonly referred to as the First Mexican Empire.
+The empire was led by former Royal Spanish military officer Agustín de Iturbide, who ruled as Agustín I.